0xSero/partisia-docs/docs/shards.md

 # Shards

 PBC is a blockchain that has the state, contracts and accounts distributed across mutliple groups of nodes.
 These groups are called *shards*.
 Each shard has it's own independent block time and it's own block producer which  enables parallel execution of transactions that do not depend on the same state.
+Every account and every contract live on a specific shard.

-Every account and contract live on a specific shard.
-Cross-shard communication happens with [events](events.md) that can be spawned by any transaction.
+Shards have their own consensus and the current proposer/block time can drift freely between the shards.
+When an account holder sends a transaction he/she does so to the shard his/her accout lives on.
+The transaction spawns an event transaction that is then routed to the relevant shard and executed.
+If the destination contract lives on the same shard, the event is executed inline, otherwise it is flodded through the network to a node on the relevant shard.